FuelFighter/CANShield_2017/README.md

 To use the shield you must format your messages in a certain way.
 It is only built to receive and transmit CAN-messages.
-A CAN-message has an ID field, Length of message field and 8bytes of date.
+A CAN-message has an ID field, Length of message field and 8bytes of data.

 The message format should be on this form:
 "[7FF:8:CAFEBABE12345678]\n"